amolraswan/amolraswan.github.io/_pages/peatucb.md

 ### Designated Emphasis in Political Economy

 Effectively a "minor" in Political Economy, this program aims to expose Political Economy students to an interdisciplinary study of the subject.
-At the core, it requires completion of at least three courses with two of those completed outside of your home department and participation in approximately monthly workshops.
+It requires completion of at least three courses with two of those completed outside of your home department and participation in approximately monthly workshops.

 You can enroll into the program in the semester (or later) you take one of the approved courses.
 For economics PhD students, Econ 210A, 215A, and 215B qualify.
 For Haas students, PHDBA 279PA/C/D qualify.
 Of course, you can take a course in another department to get started with the program too.
 Details [here](https://politicaleconomy.berkeley.edu/graduate-program/program-requirements/).